Chu Anping: Biography

 On June 1, 1957, at the symposium convened by the Department for United Front Work of the CCP Central Committee, Chu made a speech entitled "Comment made to Chairman Mao And Premier Zhou," which stated that Mao Zedong had seen the "world [as the] party's".
 Both the government and the people felt the tremendous reverberations.
 People's Daily and Guangming Daily both published the full text the next day with banner headlines and in a prominent position.

-In January 1958, in the Anti-Rightist Movement Chu was labelled a "anti-party anti-people anti-socialism bourgeois rightist".
+In January 1958, in the Anti-Rightist Movement Chu was labelled an "anti-party anti-people anti-socialism bourgeois rightist".

 Disappearance

+In 1966 at the start of the Cultural Revolution, Chu was persecuted and forced to attend several struggle sessions in August, then attempted suicide but survived.
+He was then detailed for several days but soon released and ordered to return home.
+He soon went missing in September 1966.
+His whereabouts were unknown and it was believed that he either went into hiding, was either beaten to death by Red Guards, or killed himself.
+There are several specific theories about his ultimate whereabouts.